Vampire: Netherworld

-Vampire: Netherworld is a novel by Richard Lee Byers published by Boxtree Books in 1995.
+Vampire: Netherworld is a novel by Richard Lee Byers published by Boxtree Ltd in 1995.

 Plot summary

-Vampire: Netherworld is a Vampire: The Masquerade novel about Zane, an ordinary human who finds himself caught up in events beyond his understanding, and only the whim of an ancient vampire, Sartak, saves him from death.
+Vampire: Netherworld is a Vampire: The Masquerade novel about a mortal named Zane who gets caught up in events regarding the Kindred, and an ancient vampire named Sartak saves his life.

 Reception

 Andy Butcher reviewed Vampire: Netherworld for Arcane magazine, rating it a 7 out of 10 overall.
 Butcher comments that "makes for an enjoyable read and offers some insight into areas of the game world that you may not have considered."